splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Assess the health of your private location
 ==============================================

-A private location's health is based on three factors:
+A private location's health depends on three factors:

 .. list-table::
   :header-rows: 1